EGI-Federation/documentation/content/en/users/compute/cloud-compute/auth/_index.md

 ### Other VOs

-Pre-existing VOs of EGI can be also used on IaaS cloud providers.
+Preexisting VOs of EGI can be also used on IaaS cloud providers.
 Consult with your VO manager or browse the existing VOs at the
 [EGI Operations Portal](https://operations-portal.egi.eu/vo/a/list).